The Power of the Mind: Walking Your Way To Conquering Fear

 A: I started getting interested in slacklining first, in Chile.
-At first it was very difficult for me to get the hang of it, but there was something that motivated me to keep going until I was able to do it.
+At the start, it was very difficult for me to get the hang of it, but there was something that motivated me to keep going until I was able to do it.
 I don’t know what it was.

 But I discovered highlining in Australia, three years ago.
 In Manley, actually.
-At first I was terrified.
+I was terrified.
 I thought everybody was crazy for getting on the rope.
-But then my girlfriend Becky did it, and looked very relaxed.
+But then my girlfriend Becky did it and looked very relaxed.

-So then I started asking questions myself, like ‘why am I so scared?’ - and slowly tried to stand up on the rope until I managed to do it.
-I didn’t start walking for a while - I first had to get over my fear of standing up which took the longest.
+So then I asked myself why I was afraid, and tried again.
+I didn't stop until I I managed to stand up, but I didn’t start walking for a while.
+First, had to get over my fear of standing up which took the longest.

 Q: Fear seems to be a main theme in your journey, or for anyone who starts involving themselves in highlining.
 How do you manage it?

-A: To summarize it in a few words, it’s all in the power of the mind.
-It’s very important that you become conscious of the fears that you have and try to reason with them logically.
+A: To summarize, it’s all in the power of the mind.
+It’s very important that you become conscious of the fears that you have, and try to reason with them logically.

 Of course, the most common fear people have is that they will fall off and get hurt.
-But in highlining it is impossible for you to fall and die, since you are attached to the main tightrope with a harness and additional safety rope.
-There is no way you can fall all the way to the ground.
+But in highlining, it's impossible for you to fall and die since you're attached to the main tightrope with a harness and additional safety rope.
+There's no way you can fall all the way to the ground.
 So that’s what you have to keep telling yourself.

 Managing fear is all in the power of the mind.
-When you mentally suppress the idea that you’ll die (because you literally can’t) you’re able to stand up, and it makes it a lot easier to start walking.
+When you mentally suppress the idea that you’ll die (because you literally can’t) you’re able to stand up.
+It makes it a lot easier to start walking.